 I talk mostly about the non-physical aspects of health and well-being on this platform, namely the mind.
-That’s because it’s our thoughts, in particular, philosophical notions like meaning and purpose, that bring about the greatest degree of fulfillment.
-But I also talk a lot about the brain, which is certainly physical in nature, critical to health improvement and is inextricably linked with our thoughts, feelings and behaviours.
+That’s because it’s our thoughts, first and foremost, that are responsible for our state of being.
+But I also talk a lot about the brain, which is certainly physical in nature, critical to health improvement and is inextricably linked with our thoughts, feelings and behaviors.
 I would be pretty foolish if I didn’t mention one of the most important physical health activities that is critical for our thinking, the brain and the body in terms of health improvement.
 And that activity is sleep.

 Honestly, sleep is where the magic happens!
-Learning, memory formation, detoxification, and neuroplasticity (the rewiring of brain circuitry) all occur during sleep.
+Learning, memory formation, detoxification, and neuroplasticity (“rewiring of brain circuitry”) all occur during sleep.
 In fact, sleep and deep rest is absolutely necessary if you want to achieve neuroplasticity in adulthood.

 There are essentially 2 main phases to sleep: REM (rapid eye movement) and NREM (non-REM / deep sleep).
 Generally speaking, when we fall asleep we enter into the beginning stages of NREM.
 Here, the muscles begin to relax, respiration slows, heart rate slows and brain waves slow.
 Eventually deep sleep and delta brain wave states set in.
 It is during this phase that the body repairs itself – tissue regenerates, bones and muscles can grow, energy is restored and cognitive function can improve.

 After roughly 90 minutes, the body enters into REM sleep.
 In this phase, brain activity is heightened, the eyes move rapidly back and forth, heart rate and respiratory rate increase, muscles can twitch (although major muscle groups are still immobile) and dreaming can occur.
-Ideally, you want to get about 5-6 REM cycles, which equates to roughly 7-9 hours of interrupted sleep each night (for adults).
+Ideally, you want to get about 7-9 hours of interrupted sleep each night (for adults).